 Our goal is to empower individuals by fostering a sense of community, connecting them with valuable resources and supports, all while offering a fun, safe, and sensory-friendly environment.
 This conference promises to be an enriching and memorable experience for all.

-One of the things that makes this conference unique is that Autism United has worked with the Wilderness Resort to offer Sensory Friendly experiences throughout the resort for the Staycation weekend.
-This includes sensory friendly arcade time at the Wilderwoods Arcade and a modified waterpark experience throughout the resort.
-We have also worked with partner organizations to integrate family-friendly activity spaces throughout the conference to make this conference truly fun for all.
-That’s right, kids are welcome to come to this event!
+Friendly accommodations include: Sensory-friendly arcade time at the Wilderwoods Arcade and a modified waterpark experience throughout the resort.
+We’ve also worked with partner organizations to integrate family-friendly activity spaces throughout the conference to make this conference truly fun for all!

 Event Details: